mavnn/mavnn.github.com/source/_posts/2015-09-27-easynetq-process-management.markdown

 Well: as is common in a message based system we're passing a correlation ID into the service we're sending a request to, and part of the contract is that the triggered response will have the same correlation ID.
 So we need some way to link a correlation ID back to a specific business process - a state store.
 But that needs to be safe for horizontal scaling.
 We also need to wire up all the various stages in our process to know which other message to publish next.
-And it would be good if storing the template and model data happened currently, because we're message based and why not?
+And it would be good if storing the template and model data happened concurrently, because we're message based and why not?
 And finally, the client only wants the email sent if we can generate it within 15 seconds.
 Did we not mention that?

 EasyNetQ provides one way of dealing with this, by allowing for what it calls a request/response pattern.
 But we found out the hard why that this still suffers from a few problems: